 Gardoš Tower is also called Millennium Tower, and it is located a bit outside of central Belgrade in the suburb of Zemun.
 However, Zemun is such a photogenic and beautiful part of the city that you definitely should check out during your stay in Belgrade.

 Gardoš Tower was built in 1896 to celebrate 1,000 years of Hungarian settlement in the region, similar to many of the famous buildings of Budapest (Fisherman’s Bastion, for one).
-Zemun used to be part of Austria-Hungary (however, Belgrade was not!).
+Zemun used to be part of Austria-Hungary for many years (whereas Belgrade was for only a few years).
 That’s why this part of Belgrade looks so unique and so different, as it used to be not only its own city but part of a completely different country!

-Zemun wasn’t absorbed into Belgrade (and thus Serbia) until 1934, so it has a distinct feel and is definitely worth spending some time in during your trip – it’s one of the most Instagrammable places in Belgrade, hands down!
+Zemun wasn’t absorbed into Serbia until 1918, and it became part of Belgrade proper in 1934.
+As a result, it has a distinct feel and is definitely worth spending some time in during your trip – it’s one of the most Instagrammable places in Belgrade, hands down!

 Pro tip: You can climb Gardoš Tower for beautiful views over Zemun for a small 200 dinar ($2 USD) entrance fee – bring cash.